 Advanced ~ Advanced skills and some improvisation experience outside of the classroom.
 For Folk Arts Camp veterans who want to go beyond technique and have an understanding of chord theory and multiple scale proficiency.
 Reading music is helpful, but not required if you have improvisation experience.

 Learn reels, jigs, polkas, hornpipes, strathspeys, airs, marches and other types of tunes from the Celtic tradition.
 We will cover rhythmic devices and variations including grace notes, ornamentation, rolls, and double stops.
 You should know a handful of tunes by heart.
 The focus will be on learning tunes.
 Instruments: fiddle, guitar, piano, bodhrán, flute, pennywhistle, accordion, mandolin and tenor banjo.
 Other stringed instruments please inquire.
-Offered at all skill levels.
+All skill levels.

 All of our camp dance classes have live bands for you to dance to.
 These bands are led by one or more members of our faculty.
 If you’d like to play alongside some great musicians and learn classic tunes, this is the class for you!
 For proficient players.
-Choose the musical genre that interests you.

 These classes show students how to play specific instruments.

 Basic technique, various genres.
 Intermediate, and Advanced skill levels.

 Three-finger (Scruggs) style playing technique.
 Basic rolls, chords, rhythm, and repertoire.
 Beginning, and Experienced skill levels.